eflexsystems/brunch-ember-node-webkit/README.md

 * font-awesome
 * stylus

-##Back-End##

-* node.js
-* socket.io
-* express

 ##Testing##

 * mocha
 * chai
 * sinon
-* Front-End tests are in the test folder and can be run by either
+* Front-End tests are in the test folder and can be run by
-    * Running brunch and navigating to http://localhost:3333/test
     * Installing mocha-phantomjs, building with brunch and running `mocha-phantomjs public/test/index.html`